JasonHeoJung/MAD-Assignment-SPlanner/README.md

 8. Click on Timer icon
 9. Enter in your timing
 10. Click start
+11 Click Finish
+12. Enter Record
+13. Swipe left, view records
-11. Click on the Exam Tracker icon
+14. Click on the Exam Tracker icon
-12. Enter your grades for your subjects
+15. Enter your grades for your subjects